danaxthedax/webautomation-uv/README.md

 Welcome to Daniel Axelsson Practice on Automation with Seleium.

-This project are using Python and UV for the package manager
+This project are using Python and UV for the package manager.
+You will run the tests with pytest

 The project are testing two differnt websites
 From the terminal, you can run pytest commands
-To test both: pytest tests/
+* To test both: pytest tests/
-To test InMontions: pytest tests/inmontions_test/
+* To test InMontions: pytest tests/inmontions_test/
-To test saucedemo: pytest tests/saucedemo_test/
+* To test saucedemo: pytest tests/saucedemo_test/

 To Do list: